eonu/sigment/docs/sections/features.rst

     .. note::
         As ``Transform`` is a base class, it should **not** be directly instantiated – use one of the transformation classes listed :ref:`above<Transformations>`.

-        You can however, use it to create your own transformations, following the implementation of the pre-defined transformations in Sigment.
+        You can however, use it to `create your own transformations <https://nbviewer.jupyter.org/github/eonu/sigment/blob/master/notebooks/Custom%20Transform%20%28Example%29.ipynb>`_.

     :param p: The probability of executing the transformation.
     :type p: :math:`0 \leq` ``float`` :math:`\leq 1`